thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 ## Conclusion

 A team needs to adopt all of the above mentionned practices to pass Jez’s Continuous Integration test and get into a state of Continuous Integration.
 A tool won’t enable this.

+It is perfectly possible to practive Continuous Integration without using a build server (aka "CI-tool").
+Conversely, using a build server is no guarantee to practice Continuous Integration.

 ## Acknowledgement